turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/queries.md

   access_date asc;
 ```

-### Top 10 frequently accessed URIs
+### Top 10 Frequently Accessed URIs

 Identify the most accessed URIs along with the top client IPs, grouped by the action taken (ALLOW, BLOCK, CHALLENGE, CAPTCHA).
+This helps in analyzing web traffic and potential security threats.

 ```sql
 select